corihuang/corihuang.github.io/_projects/kiip-survey.md

 title: Creating An Interface to Manage Surveys
 type: product design
 layout: project
 ---

 The Kiip team needed a better way to handle surveys, so I helped launch a dashboard tool to manage them.

+---
+## Consumer-facing survey UI

+The Kiip team uses the survey management tool to create, run and organize surveys on the Kiip network, collecting over 17 million non-incentivized responses in its first year.
+The resulting data provides key audience insights to guide the business as well as a valuable data revenue stream.

+## The Context and Problem
+Like other companies, the nature of Kiip’s business involves collecting user data, but aside from collecting usage data, the company also runs surveys to actively gain user insights.
+The interesting thing is that Kiip’s surveys have a remarkably high response rate, so the team wanted to increase the survey run rate.

+At this point there was no interface for survey management; each survey was manually implemented and managed by an engineer.
+Obviously, there needed to be a better way to manage the many surveys.

+At this point there was no interface for survey management; each survey was manually implemented and managed by an engineer.

+##The Goal
+The end goal was to have a tool accessible via Kiip’s admin dashboard that a team member could use to create and run a new survey and manage existing surveys.

+My role was to collaborate on information architecture, develop the user flow and visualize the management tool interface.

+## Constraints
+In defining requirements and scope, we wanted to reach the main objectives while being able to ship something fairly quickly.
+Since the value of the survey data lies in the insights gleaned, it was important to control how survey question and answer data was input.
+We also contained the tool to just its core functionality by limiting editing capabilities and advanced features.

+Visually, the tool was part of a larger dashboard, so I respected existing UI components and tried to maintain visual continuity.

+## Research and Questions
+Being an internal tool, the main users would be Kiip employees.
+We could assume a certain level of knowledge about dashboard functionality, and we set up discussions with the team to review the product throughout the process.

+Through team discussions, we explored questions including but not limited to:
+- What information do you need to create a survey?
+What metadata do you need to be able to meaningfully parse the data collected?
+- Do surveys automatically start and end?
+What determines the survey flight?
+- How do we prevent duplicate questions with slightly different wording?
+- What if someone wants to run the same question in a different survey?
+How do they duplicate it?
+- Can you make any changes once the survey starts?

+## Exploring Solutions
+Early one-page ideas

+At first, I explored user flows that could be contained on one page because I wanted the tool to feel simple and transparent.
+However, in walking through the user flow with the team, we quickly realized it needed to be structured into two parts, which I think provides more clarity to the user and better aligns with our goal to control data input.

+The two parts allowed the user to:

+# View and manage existing surveys
+I visualized this as an overview page with an accordion of all the surveys.
+There was a lot of data that needed to be organized on this screen so the user could see the most important information right away.

+The overview page

+The top level showed the survey name, active or inactive status, number of responses, tags and dates.
+In the expanded view, the user would be able to see a small preview of the survey with questions visible and targeting options, along with the top level info.

+## Create new surveys
+To address the concern with data entry and organization, we broke down the survey creation into 3 sections:
+- A create new survey form
+- A question database that tracked question and answer option sets
+- A create new question form
+The 3 parts of the survey creation form

+## Looking Back and Forward
+Looking back, I can think of at least two possible improvements for next iterations.
+More editing functionality is needed, and the survey flight trigger could be reviewed: we used start and end dates, which make sense for seasonal surveys, but some surveys might benefit from requiring a minimum number of responses.

+Looking forward, adding more customization and data manipulation features would make the survey tool more robust and useful.
+Just to name one example, the overview page would benefit from more sort and filter options.
+How many surveys are about the holidays?
+About shopping?
+About sports?
+There are tags on every survey could be better utilized.

+Overall the product shipped successfully and has been used to collect over 17 million non-incentivized responses in its first year.
+Its results have been featured by *eMarketer*, *Bustle*, and *TechCrunch*.